Atlanta Braves say farewell to Turner Field

 Before the sixth inning, Cox peeled off the number "1" at the left-field wall, where the number of games left at The Ted had been posted.
 He revealed a sign for SunTrust Park, with the words "Opening Day April 14, 2017."
 The fans cheered, though not quite as loudly as for the Carters on the kiss cam.

-In the bottom of the ninth with two outs, the Tomahawk Chop broke out for a final time with Braves closer Jim Johnson on the hill and Justin Upton at the plate.
+In the top of the ninth with two outs, the Tomahawk Chop broke out for a final time with Braves closer Jim Johnson on the hill and Justin Upton at the plate.
 It continued throughout the at-bat.

 And on a 3-2 count, the final out at Turner Field was recorded: Johnson struck out Upton, cementing a win for Turner Field's final Braves game.
 It was 6 p.m.
 ET.